AndersHqst/Datamining/README.md

-data_mining
+# Data mining project
 ===========

-Data mining repo for the statistico project
+Repo for a data mining project carried out at ITU.
+Contains pipeline of scripts for scraping and cleaning website meta data.